Seltonu/SimpleBlock/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, please [open an issue](#).
+If you find a bug or have a feature request, please [open an issue](https://github.com/Seltonu/NoScroll/issues).
+*Note that NoScroll is designed to be intentionally simple, if you need complex rulesets please check out an extension like LeechBlock NG.

 ## License